 You lust and do not have; so you commit murder.
 You are envious and cannot obtain; so you fight and quarrel.
 You do not have because you do not ask.James 4:2(NASB)

-So much in scripture points to right thinking and aligning our will to the will of God, which is an important key to living a victorious and contented life in this world, while at the same time laying up for ourselves treasure in heaven, in the life to come.
-If the desires of our heart reflect those of the Father, they will be good and wholesome, wise and pure.
+Aligning our human will with the sovereign will of our eternal God, is an important key to living a victorious and contented life in this world, while at the same time we will be laying up for ourselves treasure in heaven, in the ages to come.
+If the desires of our heart reflect those of our heavenly Father, they will be good and wholesome; they will be wise and pure.

 It is a craving for pleasure and an insatiable desire to gratify one's own bodily appetites that causes covetousness to become such a serious issue in our lives, and which caused James to spend considerable effort and time in identifying its deadly cause and addressing its much needed cure.
-Indeed, James points out that the sin of covetousness is so powerful that he allies its fruit with murder, which is rooted in anger, envy, bitterness, malice, cruelty, savagery, inhumanity and greed.
+Indeed, James points out that the sin of covetousness is so powerful that he allies its fruit with murder, which is rooted in anger, envy, bitterness, malice, cruelty, savagery, inhumanity, and greed.

-When the covetous self is determined to have its own way, it often translates into hidden manipulations and blatantly evil actions, which can even pour fourth in the form of pious praying.
+When the covetous self is determined to have its own way, it often translates into hidden manipulations and blatantly evil actions, which can even pour forth in the form of pious praying.
 But God does not recognise prayer that is birthed in an envious heart nor is He influenced by our petulant pleas to satisfy our own fleshly cravings.

-But He does hear and answer all prayers that are good and wholesome, wise and pure for such prayers line-up with His Own perfect will.
-When we ask according to His will then God hears and answers our pleas.
-Indeed, Jesus was the perfect example of a Man who aligned His will with the will of God and was able to pray on all occasions: THY will, not mine be done.
+But He does hear and answer all prayers that are good and wholesome, wise and pure... for such prayers line-up with His Own perfect will.
+When we ask according to His will, then God hears and answers our pleas.
+Indeed, Jesus was the perfect example of a Man who aligned His will with the will of God and was able to pray on all occasions, "THY will, not mine be done".
 But when our prayers are simply seeking to gratify the desires of the flesh – then we will not receive because we ask amiss.

 Our heavenly Father loves to answer the prayers of His children when they are asked aright and are poured forth from a humble heart that loves and trusts Him and is seeking to do His will.
-Let us in our prayers, delight ourselves in the Lord and pray aright, by aligning our will to the will of God so that we may live a victorious life and be content in all things, to His praise and glory
+Let us in our prayers, delight ourselves in the Lord and pray aright, by aligning our will to the will of God so that we may live a victorious life and be content in all things, to His praise and glory.